Abdulrahman El Bahnasawy: Prison attack

 On December 7, 2020, at around 6:15 am, while incarcerated at USP Allenwood, El Bahnasawy snuck behind corrections officer Dale Franquet Jr and stabbed him twice in the back and eye with a 14-inch shank.
 Franquet lost his eye in the attack.
 El Bahnasawy was quickly transferred to USP Lewisburg.
 In April 2021, El Bahnasawy was transferred to ADX Florence.

+Prior to the incident, El Bahnasawy’s parents had urged the Federal Bureau of Prisons to provide mental health treatment and medication for their son, according to a court filing cited by his attorney.
+Court proceedings later included competency evaluations, and a forensic psychiatric report referenced in court filings concluded that El Bahnasawy was experiencing a psychotic episode at the time of the incident.

 On October 20, 2022, El Bahnasawy pled no contest to charges of two counts of assault on a federal officer.
 In addition he was also charged with two counts of assault with intent to commit murder, assault with a deadly weapon, possession of a prohibited object, and providing material support or resources to a foreign terrorist organization.
 According to his attorney, Andrew J. Frisch, El Bahnasawy potentially faces an additional 40 years in prison.

 On November 4, 2025, El Bahnasawy pled guilty to multiple counts of assault, assault with intent to commit murder and possession of contraband inside a prison, as well as providing material support to ISIS, a designated foreign terrorist organization.